Sales Operations

 Business Development vs. Account Management

-The long-term success of an organization depends to a large extent on its ability to expand its existing business base while creating new growth opportunities.
+The long‑term success of an organization depends largely on its ability to strengthen and expand its existing business base while simultaneously creating new avenues for growth.
 Business Development Management (BDM) and Key Account Management (KAM) are two functions that contribute decisively to achieving these objectives.
-Although both professions contribute to the company's commercial growth, they involve very different tasks, skills and even personal aspirations.
-It is essential to take these differences into serious consideration in order to develop the adequate sales resources to effectively execute the company's strategy and generate the desired outcomes.
+Although both contribute directly to the company’s commercial performance, they encompass very different responsibilities, skill sets, and even career motivations.
+Recognizing and respecting these differences is crucial for designing the right sales resources, ensuring each role is positioned for maximum impact, and enabling the company to execute its strategy effectively and deliver the expected outcomes.

 Business Development vs. Account Management (© Serge Megazzini | B2B Challenges GmbH)